The 3 Different Types of CMO: Which One Are You?

-Whilst the nature of Chief Marketing Officer often varies from business to business, it’s suggested to identify three broad categories of this role: Tech Visionary, CRM Champion, Big Thinker.
+While the nature of the Chief Marketing Officer (CMO) often varies from business to business, I identify three broad categories of this role: Tech Visionary, CRM Champion, and Big Thinker.

 CMOs and other senior marketing executives will continue playing a crucial role in delivering the right messaging to targeted audiences across different channels and meeting the sales objectives of an organization.